Codeception/Codeception/docs/11-Codecoverage.md

 ### Configuration

-To enable codecoverge put these lines in the global configuration file `codeception.yml`:
+To enable code coverage put these lines in the global configuration file `codeception.yml`:

 ``` yaml
 coverage: